Florida in the American Civil War: Secession and confederation

 The delegates adopted a new state constitution and within a month the state joined other southern states to form the Confederate States of America.
 Florida's Senator Mallory was selected to be Secretary of the Navy in the first Confederate cabinet under president Jefferson Davis.
 The convention had further meetings in 1861 and into 1862.
 There was a Unionist minority in the state, an element that grew as the war progressed.

-In a message to the state legislature on November 27,1860, Governor Perry requested $100,000 in funding for the state military as well as a new militia law.
+In a message to the state legislature on November 27, 1860, Governor Perry requested $100,000 in funding for the state military as well as a new militia law.
 The legislature approved the funding but did not enact any new militia laws.
 Perry took the funds to buy arms in South Carolina.

 Florida sent a three-man delegation to the 1861-62 Provisional Confederate Congress, which first met in Montgomery, Alabama, and then in the new capital of Richmond, Virginia.
 The delegation consisted of Jackson Morton, James Byeram Owens, and James Patton Anderson, who resigned April 8, 1861, and was replaced by G. T. Ward.
 Ward served from May 1861 until February 1862, when he resigned and was replaced by John Pease Sanderson.

 In June 1861, the Confederate government split Florida up into military districts led by Confederate commanders who were given the power to requisition soldiers from the governor, more specifically from the state's militia.
 By March 1862, the state convention had abolished the state militia in an effort to create a more unified Confederate military organization.

 Civil War

+Economy

+Governor John Milton stressed throughout the war the importance of Florida as a supplier of goods, rather than personnel.
+Florida was a substantial provider of food (particularly beef cattle) for the Confederate Army.
+However, many Florida planters continued to grow cotton and other cash crops despite pleas from Confederate officials and Governor Milton to grow food crops instead.
+Another vital resource that Florida provided was salt.
+The state's long coastline made it ideal for salt production.
+Numerous saltworks were established on both coasts but most were located on the Gulf from Tampa Bay up through the Panhandle.
+Recognizing the importance of Florida salt, in 1862 the U.S. Navy began raiding operations against saltworks in the state.

+Florida's food supply became even more crucial for the Confederacy following the Fall of Vicksburg.
+This pivotal event effectively divided the Confederacy at the Mississippi River, making it impractical for the eastern armies to receive essential supplies from the western regions.
+As a result, Florida's role as a provider of food became even more significant in sustaining the Confederate forces in the eastern theater of the war.